OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

 >   It will more dramatic if you have the console's application **Overview**
     screen visible while you run the next few commands.

+>   If you've previously scaled the pod to 2 replicas, return it to 1 with
+    `oc scale dc/pysimple --replicas=1`

 First list your pods (if you scaled to 2 replicas above you should see 2 pods):